glyn-stevens/github-scrolling-message/README.md

 Development
 -----------
 ### TODO
-- Improve the upload to AWS:
+- [ ] Improve the upload to AWS:
   - Enable uploading via command line
   - Remove the need for fixing the import statements once uploaded
-- Add CI/CD pipeline in github running lint and tests that we already have
+- [ ] Add CI/CD pipeline in github running lint and tests that we already have
-- Remove the constants from `constants.py` that aren't used by the lambda
+- [ ] Remove the constants from `constants.py` that aren't used by the lambda
-- Test remaining untested functions in lambda_function.py
+- [ ] Test remaining untested functions in lambda_function.py (including mocking for the lambda handler)
-- Consider using logging rather than print statements
+- [x] Consider using logging rather than print statements

 ### Lint
 ```shell